apple/turicreate/src/python/turicreate/_deps/README.md

 #### Whole package is a standalone functional unit

+A quick take-away: if a simple `import` clause is sufficient to load the functional unit, you should consider this pattern.

 For a package containing exactly one standalone functional unit (tookit), it's easy to make it as a lazy module by only editing the `turicreate/__init__.py`.
 Take `style_transfer` as an example:

 ```python